 If you’re both registered as legal owners (on the register of title, or title deeds) then your rights to remain in the home come from that legal ownership, rather than from home rights.
 Home rights don’t apply in the case of joint legal ownership – but your rights as joint legal owners are very similar: you both have the right to stay in the house and return to it if you temporarily moved out.

 Home rights apply temporarily until a permanent settlement is reached.
-However, if your house is in joint names and you can’t agree a permanent settlement between yourselves on what to do with it after your divorce, then the court can make a number of property adjustment orders as part of its financial remedies.
+However, if your house is in joint names and you can’t agree a permanent settlement between yourselves on what to do with it after your divorce/dissolution, then the court can make a number of property adjustment orders as part of its financial remedies.
 You can find out more about selling property that is jointly owned here.

-Not necessarily.
-However, if you can’t agree who gets the house and have to ask a court to impose financial remedies, then the court will give priority to your children’s needs and welfare in relation to their living arrangements, especially if they are under 18 (subject to the financial resources available to the parties).
+If you can’t agree who gets the house and have to ask a court to impose financial remedies, then the court will give priority to your children’s needs and welfare in relation to their living arrangements, especially if they are under 18 (subject to the financial resources available to the parties).

 The court’s desire to minimise trauma and upheaval to children may sometimes involve ordering that they stay with the resident parent in the family home.
-This may be as part of an offsetting agreement, where one spouse gets the house but no spousal maintenance, or forfeits rights to the other’s pension.
+This may be as part of an offsetting agreement, where one spouse//civil partner gets the house but no spousal maintenance, or forfeits rights to the other’s pension.
 Every case is unique in its complications and will nearly always require detailed legal advice.

 Do I lose the house if I move out?